 Live events or launches

-The first step to seamlessly integrating live video into your existing online campaigns is knowing when to use it as a marketing tool.
+The first step to seamlessly integrating live video into your existing online campaigns is to know how to record a streaming video.
+Sites such as https://www.agora.io/en/blog/how-to-record-streaming-video/ can help you with this if you’ve never done it before.
+Once you’ve got the hang of it, you then need to learn when to use it as a marketing tool.
 Live video lends itself perfectly to broadcasting brand events, whether you’re showcasing a new product release, offering a new service, collaborating with another brand or breaking into a new industry.
 Whatever it is you’re hosting an event for, it’s likely that your audience will want to tune in and engage with it in real-time.

-Offering your live events both physically and virtually opens you up to a much wider audience and allows you to build anticipation through promotion in the run-up to the date and time of going live.
+For example, let’s say you run a financial advisor business.
+You might have used a company such as LeadJig to help you set up and market a financial seminar to generate new leads.
+If you want to extend the reach of your even to the audiences that weren’t able to make it, then offering your live events both physically and virtually opens you up to a much wider audience.
+Plus, if you market it right, then it will allow you to build anticipation through promotion in the run-up to the date and time of going live.
 There is something more engaging and thrilling about tuning in to a live video and event rather than watching a pre-recorded video of an event that’s already taken place.
-Of course, there is no room for editing live videos so you will need to do plenty of planning and trialling before the big day, but the level of engagement and the shareability of your streams makes the planning stage entirely worth your time and money.
+Of course, there is no room for editing live videos so you will need to do plenty of planning and trialing before the big day, but the level of engagement and the shareability of your streams makes the planning stage entirely worth your time and money.

 If your brand is considering starting to incorporate live streaming into your marketing strategies, you will need to work with a reliable and professional platform and not settle for the free live video features you see on social media.
 With Zidivo, you pay an affordable monthly fee in exchange for a huge range of live streaming and video hosting features which allow you to go live on as many web-pages as required using branded HTML5 players.
 What’s more, you maintain all the rights to your content and can use data to analyse how successful your live streams have been in terms of viewers and engagement.